stallman-j/ekonomR/README.md

 # Migration of Documentation

-**UPDATED AS OF 2024-09-23: Documentation including installing R and RStudio has been moved to the [documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/)**
+**UPDATED AS OF 2024-09-23: Documentation including installing R and RStudio has been moved to the [ekonomR documentation website](https://stallman-j.github.io/ekonomR/documentation/documentation/).**

+**If you're in ECON 412, go to this website for detailed tutorials on getting started with ekonomR**

 # What's Included?